What Happens When Medicare Stops Paying for Nursing Home Care? (Updated October 2025)

 - VA Nursing Homes: The VA operates its own nursing home facilities, which provide long-term care for eligible veterans.

-- Aid and Attendance Benefit: This benefit offers monthly financial support for qualifying veterans who need help with daily living activities, which can help offset nursing home costs.
+- Aid and Attendance Benefit: This benefit offers monthly financial support for qualifying veterans and surviving spouses who need help with daily living activities.
+2025 benefit rates:

 How to Plan for Nursing Home Costs After Medicare Ends